 - Administrative controls

 As can be seen, the use of personal protective equipment (PPE) is a final measure to protect people, not the first line of defense.
 Most health and safety professionals agree that to prevent infectious disease transmission, elimination (physically removing the hazard) and substitution (replacing the hazard) are not typically options for healthcare settings.
 However, exposures to transmissible respiratory pathogens can often be reduced or possibly avoided through engineering, administrative controls, and PPE.

-For the public in their day to day interactions with other people, elimination or substitution might be more feasible, as in the current COVID-19 situation: staying home (eliminating exposure to the hazard); avoiding contact with people outside the home (eliminating exposure to the hazard); work/school from home (substituting the former way of doing things for a new way which eliminates or reduces exposure to the hazard); etc.
+For the public in their day to day interactions with other people, elimination or substitution might be more feasible, staying home (eliminating exposure to the hazard); avoiding contact with people outside the home (eliminating exposure to the hazard); work/school from home (substituting the former way of doing things for a new way which eliminates or reduces exposure to the hazard); etc.

 In the healthcare setting, N95 respirators are the PPE most often used to control airborne exposures to infections, though their effectiveness is highly dependent upon proper fit and use.
 For the general public, surgical cloth and paper masks are the most commonly used PPE to mitigate exposure to airborne infections.
 The optimal way to prevent airborne transmission is to use a combination of interventions from across the hierarchy of controls, not just PPE alone.
 Applying a combination of controls can provide an additional degree of protection, even if one intervention fails or is not available.

 Respirators, when required to protect health care workers from airborne contaminants such as some infectious agents, must be used in the context of a comprehensive, written respiratory protection program that meets the requirements of OSHA’s Respiratory Protection standard external icon.
 Your Activity Hazard Analysis and related program should include medical evaluations, training, and fit testing.